 The hike gains nearly 200 feet of elevation in the next .8 mile before cresting at an overlook at 2.75 miles.
 The hike departs on a side trail to descend stone stairs to a fenced overlook, grabbing an incredible view of the mountain range to the north and the opposite canyon wall.

 The trail continues rise steadily, crossing through a field of enormous boulders at 2.65 miles before cresting at nearly 2000 feet elevation, having gained over 300 feet since crossing the Sitton’s Gulch Creek bridge.

 The West Rim Loop Trail begins a steady decline, crossing a road at 2.8 miles before hiking through several wide switchbacks in a rocky, young forest.
 The trail crosses several seasonally-flowing creek beds and passes the access trail to the Cloudland Canyon walk-in campsites.
 The hike reaches a bridge at 3.5 miles – the end of the loop portion of the trail.
 The hike turns right here, retracing the outbound path to return to trailhead.
 The hike reaches the trailhead, completing the hike at 4.9 miles.

-If energy and daylight are plentiful, don’t miss the canyon’s incredible waterfalls, accessible via the Cloudland Canyon Waterfalls Trail.
+If energy and daylight are plentiful, don’t miss hiking to the canyon’s incredible waterfalls, accessible via the Cloudland Canyon Waterfalls Trail.
 The Waterfall Trail is strenuous, hiking 1200 stairs – but offers views of Cherokee Falls and Hemlock Falls deep within Cloudland Canyon’s depths.
 And check out other Cloudland Canyon hiking trails and camping sites in our Cloudland Canyon Hiking, Backpacking & Camping Guide.

 34.834667, -85.480517 // N34 50.080 W85 28.831